LogoLogo

 Mark

-She used to be Jim Russel's Stella Maris.
-We'll try and find out more about this boat from, if we can find him.
+She was Jim Russel's Stella Maris.
+We'll try and find out more about this boat from him, if we can find him.

 September 9, 2010.
 Mark sent in a few more pictures and the following emai (edited)